-Overall Group materiality GBP 458,450 (2020: GBP 302,200) How we determined it 5% of profit before tax Rationale for the materiality benchmark We have applied this benchmark based on our analysis of the common information needs of the users of the consolidated financial statements and consider profit before tax is a key metric for measuring the financial performance of the Group.
+Overall Group materiality GBP 298,350 (2021: GBP 485,450) How we determined it 5% of profit before tax, less write-off of operating system implementation Rationale for the materiality benchmark We have applied this benchmark based on our analysis of the common information needs of the users of the consolidated financial statements and consider profit before tax is a key metric for measuring the financial performance of the Group.

 For each component in the scope of our Group audit, we allocated a materiality that is less than our overall Group materiality.
-The range of materiality allocated across components was between GBP 2,100 and GBP 408,300 for overall materiality.
+The range of materiality allocated across components was between GBP 1,900 and GBP 293,267.
 Certain components were audited to a local statutory audit materiality that was also less than our overall Group materiality.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% of overall materiality, amounting to GBP 343,840 (2020: GBP 226,650) for the Group financial statements.
+Our performance materiality was 75% (2021: 75%) of overall materiality, amounting to GBP 223,763 (2021: GBP 343,840) for the Group consolidated financial statements.